tashutopia/lovebug-extension/README.md

-# Lovebug.tech
+# lovebug
-anime (+miraculous) chrome extension character designs that float around ur screen while using chrome
+Chrome extension with character designs that interact and float around your screen.